cotejp/jquery.cssliveupdate/README.md

 jquery.cssliveupdate
 ====================

-WARNING: THIS PLUGIN HAS NOT BEEN TESTED ENOUGH TO BE CONSIDERED PRODUCTION-READY (HENCE THE ALPHA VERSION DESIGNATION).
+>WARNING: THIS PLUGIN HAS NOT BEEN TESTED ENOUGH TO BE CONSIDERED PRODUCTION-READY YET (HENCE THE ALPHA VERSION DESIGNATION).
 USE AT YOUR OWN RISK.
 MEANWHILE, YOU ARE WELCOME TO SEND ME COMMENTS, SUGGESTIONS AND BUG REPORTS.

 ## Description

-**CssLiveUpdate** updates the page's CSS styles with the content of the HTML element(s) its watching.
-This makes it very easy to create a CSS demo page where any CSS typed into a form field is added in a `<style>` tag in the `<head>` of the page.
-It is meant to be used for CSS demos, conferences, etc.
+**CssLiveUpdate** updates the page's CSS styles with the textual content of the HTML element(s) it's watching.
+This makes it very easy to create a CSS demo page where any CSS typed into a form field is added in the `<head>` of the page via a `<style class="cssliveupdate">` tag.
+It is meant to be used for CSS demos, classes, conferences, etc.

-The elements being watched are typically form elements (`<textarea>` or `<input>`) or a regular element bearing the `contenteditable` attribute.
+The elements being watched are typically form elements (`<textarea>` or `<input>`) or any regular element bearing the `contenteditable` attribute.

 ## Demo

 A simple demo is included in the demo folder.
+It is pretty self-explanatory and should be enough to get you started.
 You can also try out a live demo at this address http://cote.cc/projects/cssliveupdate

 ## Setup

-To use it, first load jQuery and then load the CssLiveUpdate plugin.
+To use CssLiveUpdate, first load jQuery and then load the CssLiveUpdate plugin.
 Typically these two lines would be placed right before `</body>` :

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/2.0.3/jquery.min.js"></script>